OWASP/www-policy/operational/privacy.md

 Please remember that certain information, such as your IP address (if you edit while not logged in) and any public contributions to the OWASP Sites, is archived and displayed indefinitely by design; the transparency of the projects’ contribution and revision histories is critical to their efficacy and trustworthiness.
 To learn more about our data retention practices, see our data retention guidelines.
 For further information about how you may request access to or deletion of your Personal Information, or other rights you may have with respect to your Personal Information, see our FAQ.

 ## Important info
-For the protection of the Wikimedia Foundation and other users, if you do not agree with this Privacy Policy, you may not use the OWASP Sites.
+For the protection of the OWASP Foundation and other users, if you do not agree with this Privacy Policy, you may not use the OWASP Sites.

 ### Where is the Foundation & What Does That Mean for Me?
-The Wikimedia Foundation is a non-profit organization with its legal headquarters in Maryland, USA, with content and data hosted on sites around the world.
+The OWASP Foundation is a non-profit organization with its legal headquarters in Maryland, USA, with content and data hosted on sites around the world.
 If you decide to use OWASP Sites, whether from inside or outside of the U.S., you understand that your Personal Information will be collected, transferred, stored, processed, disclosed and otherwise used in the U.S. as described in this Privacy Policy.
 You also understand that your information may be transferred by us from the U.S. to other countries, which may have different or less stringent data protection laws than your country, in connection with providing services to you.

 ### Changes to This Privacy Policy
 Substantial changes to this Policy will not be made until after a public comment period of at least 30 days.

 Because things naturally change over time and we want to ensure our Privacy Policy accurately reflects our practices and the law, it may be necessary to modify this Privacy Policy from time to time.
 We reserve the right to do so in the following manner:

 In the event of substantial changes, we will provide the proposed changes to our users in at least three (3) languages (selected at our discretion) for open comment period lasting at least thirty (30) calendar days.
-Prior to the start of any comment period, we will provide notice of such changes and the opportunity to comment via the OWASP Sites, and via a notification on WikimediaAnnounce-L or a similar mailing list.
+Prior to the start of any comment period, we will provide notice of such changes and the opportunity to comment via the OWASP Sites, and via a notification on OWASP mailing lists.

-For minor changes, such as grammatical fixes, administrative or legal changes, or corrections of inaccurate statements, we will post the changes and, when possible, provide at least three (3) calendar days' prior notice via WikimediaAnnounce-L or similar mailing list.
+For minor changes, such as grammatical fixes, administrative or legal changes, or corrections of inaccurate statements, we will post the changes and, when possible, provide at least three (3) calendar days' prior notice via a notification on OWASP mailing lists.

 We ask that you please review the most up-to-date version of our Privacy Policy.
 Your continued use of the OWASP Sites after this Privacy Policy becomes effective constitutes acceptance of this Privacy Policy on your part.
 Your continued use of the OWASP Sites after any subsequent version of this Privacy Policy becomes effective, following notice as outlined above, constitutes acceptance of that version of the Privacy Policy on your part.